Car Allowance Rebate System: Program participation and history

 Auto Observer said there was one major technological glitch in the program.
 "Government officials said the public site for customers and the site for dealer sign-ups were on the same server, which became overloaded.
-The site was taken down [the night of July 24, 2009] while the two functions supposedly were separated and put on two different servers", Auto Observer reported.
+The site was taken down on the night of July 24, 2009 while the two functions supposedly were separated and put on two different servers", Auto Observer reported.
 Dealers also had difficulty getting paperwork processed.
 Given the uncertainty of being paid, dealers decided to wait on destroying the old cars.

 By July 29, $150 million of the $1 billion had already gone to new purchases.
 Dealers have had a higher volume of potential customers, partly because of other incentives offered by the manufacturers and the sellers.
 Some dealers believed the increase was only temporary.
 However, many people who visited car dealers found out their cars were not eligible and bought cars anyway.
-The majority of people who were able to participate were buying new vehicles, anyway, and their trade-in value rose significantly.
+The majority of people who were able to participate were buying new vehicles anyway and their trade-in value rose significantly.

 The National Highway Traffic Safety Administration reported 23,000 participating dealers.
 Stabenow said 40,000 cars had been sold and another 200,000 sales had yet to be completed.
 Sutton chief of staff Nichole Francis Reynolds said, "The program has spent $150 million and has another $800 million to $850 million in (pending) obligations. ...
 This is one of those programs you can really see working".
 Rep. Candice Miller (R-Mich.) said, "It has exceeded everyone's expectations".
 Miller and Sutton wanted to spend a total of $4 billion on the program.
 Bailey Wood, legislative director of the National Auto Dealers Association, said, "Obviously the program has been an immense success in stimulating automotive sales".

 By July 30, 2009, due to very high demand, the $1 billion appropriated for the system was exhausted, well before the anticipated end date of November 1, 2009.
 The House of Representatives appropriated another $2 billion to the program on July 31, with the Senate adding its approval a week later.
 President Barack Obama signed the bill into law on August 7, and government officials expected that the additional funds will be exhausted by Labor Day.

 On August 3, the DoT reported from a sample of 120,000 rebate applications already processed, that "the average gas mileage of cars being bought was 28.3 miles per gallon, for SUVs 21.9 miles per gallon, and for trucks, 16.3 miles per gallon, all significantly higher than required to get a rebate".
 Senator Susan M. Collins said that "vehicles being purchased under the program would go an average of 9.6 more miles per gallon than those being turned in, which she said was a 61 percent improvement".